Printing and publishing original prints since 1979

 CHALLENGES IN SIZE AND COMPLEXITY

 As the technical ambitions and international presence grew, so did the number of renowned artists working with the studio.
 In 2001, Borch Jensen and British artist Tacita Dean collaborated for the first time on the project The Russian Ending (2001), a series of twenty black and white photogravures.
-From then on several print projects followed, culminating most recently in 2018 with the hallucinatory landscape of Quarantania.
+From then on several print projects followed, culminating in 2018 with the hallucinatory landscape of Quarantania.

 A PRINT REVIVAL